 We also maintain on the grounds a large stable of horses for your riding pleasure and offer pony rides for the kids.
 Visitors can embark upon guided trail rides, group rides, and even horseback weddings for the adventurous.

-As Red Rock Canyon’s “best kept secret”, Bonnie Springs Ranch remains an establishment and recreation area committed to serving visitors from all over the world (or just a car ride away).
-Additionally, the site as a whole serves as part of our western museum project to preserve the memory and aesthetics of a bygone era.
+As Red Rock Canyon’s “best kept secret”, Bonnie Springs Ranch remains an establishment and recreation area committed to serving visitors from all over the world (or just a car ride away) the ultimate scenic experience.
+Additionally, Old Town has given us a platform to start our western museum project to preserve the memory and aesthetics of a bygone era.

 Phone: 702-875-4191 | facebook.com/bonniesprings LIKE US! | Text “bonniesprings” to 90210